hovel/pybbm/docs/settings.rst

 PYBB_AVATAR_WIDTH and PYBB_AVATAR_HEIGHT
 ........................................

-Avatar width and height respectively to use in templates (avatars scaled using sorl.thumbnail) (default 80 and 80)
+Avatar width and height respectively to use in templates (avatars scaled using sorl.thumbnail if it installed and included in project) (default 80 and 80)

 PYBB_MAX_AVATAR_SIZE
 ....................